Doubly Robust Crowdsourcing: Introduction

-Our results are summarized as follows.
-(1) We theoretically show that the doubly robust crowdsourcing technique can be used to generically improve any given crowdsourcing models using any nontrivial learned imitation agents.
-(2) Synthetic and real-world experiments show DRC improves label accuracy over standard probabilistic inference with Dawid-Skene model in almost all budget levels and all data sets.
-(3) Moreover, DRC with AIS and AWS often reduces the cost by orders of magnitudes, while keeping the same level of accuracy.
-In several data sets, the proposed technique can often get away with using only $0.1$ annotations per item while achieving nearly the same accuracy that can be obtained by having all workers annotating all items.
+Our results are summarized as follows. \begin{enumerate} \item We theoretically show that DRC technique can be used to generically improve any given crowdsourcing models using any nontrivial learned imitation agents. \item Synthetic and real-world experiments show DRC improves the label accuracy over the standard probabilistic inference with Dawid-Skene and majority voting models in almost all budget levels and all datasets. \item AWS and AIS often reduce the cost by orders of magnitudes, while enjoying the same level of accuracy.
+On several datasets, the proposed technique can often get away with much fewer annotations per item while achieving almost the same accuracy that can be obtained by having all workers annotating all items. \end{enumerate}

-\subsection{Related Work}
+\section{Related Work}